World

 Share

-The government’s has sparked among refugee advocacy groups.
-Enver Solomon, Chief Executive of the Refugee Council, expressed concern that the new offence could inadvertently criminalize refugees who are coerced into assisting smugglers during their perilous journeys. , “We are very concerned that by creating new offences, many refugees themselves could also be prosecuted, which has already been happening in some cases.”
+The government’s approach has sparked debate among refugee advocacy groups.
+Enver Solomon, Chief Executive of the Refugee Council, expressed concern that the new offence could inadvertently criminalize refugees who are coerced into assisting smugglers during their perilous journeys.
+He stated, “We are very concerned that by creating new offences, many refugees themselves could also be prosecuted, which has already been happening in some cases.”

-Despite these concerns, the government maintains that the primary objective is to dismantle smuggling networks and the number of dangerous crossings.
-The proposed measures are part of a comprehensive strategy that includes increased border surveillance, enhanced international , and the introduction of such as asset freezes and travel bans for individuals and organizations involved in facilitating illegal migration.
+Despite these concerns, the government maintains that the primary objective is to dismantle smuggling networks and reduce the number of dangerous crossings.
+The proposed measures are part of a comprehensive strategy that includes increased border surveillance, enhanced international cooperation, and the introduction of sanctions such as asset freezes and travel bans for individuals and organizations involved in facilitating illegal migration.

 Share